WAG Past Exhibitions

 The permanent collection works that make up Observations in the Glass House span half a century, eight artists and a variety of media.
 Some pieces celebrate the beauty of nature, other mourn the toll humans inflict on both the environment and other species that share our glass house.
 All encourage the viewer to really look at their surroundings, to question what they see and to engage in a discussion.
 After all, we must work out how best to manage and maintain this fragile house we all share.

-Sponsored by Toyota Motor Manufacturing Cananda.
+Sponsored by Toyota Motor Manufacturing Canada.

 Joe Lima & Walter Redinger: Unlimited Possibilities